Bernanke suddenly no friend to big bond funds

-NEW YORK (Reuters) - Ben Bernanke, the central bank chief whose massive stimulus program drove bond yields to historical lows and minted a mountain of profit for fixed-income funds along the way, is now the arch nemesis of bond mavens.
+NEW YORK, June 20 (Reuters) - Ben Bernanke, the U.S. central bank chief whose massive stimulus program drove bond yields to historical lows and minted a mountain of profit for fixed-income funds along the way, is now the arch nemesis of bond mavens.

 “It has been a tough month after a rough May for a lot of investors, but mostly for the bond crowd,” said John Brynjolfsson, chief investment officer of hedge fund Armored Wolf.